itsdonnix/itsdonnix.github.io/content/posts/First Time Learning Programming.md

 ---

 It's almost six years since the first time I learn programming.
 But I never think of making my own site/blog.
-Finally I got it in 2021 🥳.
+Finally, I got it in 2021 🥳.

-So, on my first post I will tell about my story when the first time I learn programming 👨‍💻.
+So, in my first post, I will tell my story when the first time I learn programming 👨‍💻.

 I started learning programming back in 2015 at STIKOM Uyelindo College.